A Survey on Large Language Model based Autonomous Agents: Challenges

 \subsection{Knowledge Boundary}

-An important application of autonomous AI Agent is to simulate different real-world human behaviors~\cite{park2023generative}.
+A pivotal application of LLM-based autonomous agents lies in simulating diverse real-world human behaviors~\cite{park2023generative}.
 The study of human simulation has a long history, and the recent surge in interest can be attributed to the remarkable advancements made by LLMs, which have demonstrated significant capabilities in simulating human behavior.
 However, it is important to recognize that the power of LLMs may not always be advantageous.
 Specifically, an ideal simulation should accurately replicate human knowledge.
-In this regard, LLMs can exhibit excessive power, as they are trained on an extensive corpus of web knowledge that surpasses the scope of ordinary individuals.
+In this context, LLMs may display overwhelming capabilities, being trained on a vast corpus of web knowledge that far exceeds what an average individual might know.
 The immense capabilities of LLMs can significantly impact the effectiveness of simulations.
 For instance, when attempting to simulate user selection behaviors for various movies, it is crucial to ensure that LLMs assume a position of having no prior knowledge of these movies.
 However, there is a possibility that LLMs have already acquired information about these movies.
 Without implementing appropriate strategies, LLMs may make decisions based on their extensive knowledge, even though real-world users would not have access to the contents of these movies beforehand.
 Based on the above example, we may conclude that for building believable agent simulation environment, an important problem is how to constrain the utilization of user-unknown knowledge of LLM.